-With 33 fully ordained professors, numerous junior professors, more than 200 additional faculty members, and about 3500 students, the Business School of the University of Mannheim is one of the largest and most renowned business faculties in Europe.
+With 36 fully ordained professors, one senior professor, numerous junior professors, more than 200 additional faculty members, and about 3500 students, the Business School of the University of Mannheim is one of the largest and most renowned business faculties in Europe.
 Research and Teaching at the highest international level, consistent quality management, international focus and distinctive practical orientation constitute the focal points of the "Mannheim Philosophy."

 Research at the school is supported by large institutional grants from the German Research Foundation (DFG) and from European Union research and training grants; additional funds are obtained from other public and private institutions.

 The Business School has established a large number of international contacts, and maintains numerous institutional contacts to universities and research institutions throughout the world.
 In addition, important research centers are located at Mannheim and are associated with the School, including

 - the Institute for Small and Medium Enterprise Research (ifm), which conducts research on current and structural SME-related issues.

 - the Institute for Market-Oriented Management (IMU), which is a forum for dialogue between scientific theory and practice.
 The institute's research intends to generate scientific results which are significant for market-oriented management.